robbyoconnor/rickmote/README.md

 ========
 ##Modifications by @robbyoconnor
 I have modified the code slightly for use in my Computer Forensics class in an effort to not break the law and piss off my school’s IT dept.
+I will hardcode the MAC for my Chromecast.
+This is obviously not how it’d work in the real world, but I digress.
 ##The Rickmote Controller: Hijack TVs using Google Chromecast
 ![The Rickmote Controller](docs/Rickmote.jpg)